jecki/DHParser/documentation_src/manuals/02_nodetree.rst

-Now, in order to select all words on the level of the sentence, but excluding any sub-phrases, it would not be helpful to use methods based on the selection of children (i.e. immediate descendents), because the word nested in an 'italic'-Node would be missed.
+Now, in order to select all words on the level of the sentence, but excluding any sub-phrases, it would not be helpful to use methods based on the selection of children (i.e. immediate descendants), because the word nested in an 'italic'-Node would be missed.
 For this purpose the various selection()-methods of class node have a `skip_subtree`-parameter which can be used to block subtrees from the iterator based on a criteria (which can be a function, a tag